Review by Jamie McNeil

 Artist R.M Guéra continues his great work from Indian Country.
 Garth Ennis calls the style “dry-as-dirt” and Guéra captures the barren and harsh terrain well.
 It’s like the dust falls off the page, interiors making up in edgy violence and despair what they lack in dust.
 It is intrigue and revelation from start to finish.

 It’s a rare thing for a series to develop so rapidly and not lose pace soon after.
 Fortunately that’s still a long way off.
-Casino Boogie is also found in the Scalped Deluxe Edition Volume 1.
+Casino Boogie is also found in the Scalped Deluxe Edition Book 1.
 The story continues in Dead Mothers.